-(1) Systems to ensure that the performance of duties by the Members of the Board and employees of the Company, as well as by Directors, etc. (meaning "Directors, etc." as provided for in Article 100, Paragraph 1, Item 5 (i) of the Ordinance for Enforcement of the Companies Act) and employees (with Directors, etc. and employees hereafter collectively referred to as "directors and employees") of subsidiaries, conforms to laws, regulations and the Articles of Incorporation
+(1) Systems to ensure that the performance of duties by the Members of the Board and employees of the Company, as well as by Directors, etc. (meaning "Directors, etc." as provided for in Paragraph 1, Article 100, item 5 (i) of the Ordinance for Enforcement of the Companies Act) and employees (with Directors, etc. and employees hereafter collectively referred to as "directors and employees") of subsidiaries, conforms to laws, regulations and the Articles of Incorporation